alessandroMazza1989/KPwikiJsTest/certification/tibco/mashery/tca.md

 C. API Domains
 D. **API Definitions**

-## What is a set of configurable properties that specifies how Mashery routes request traffic?

-A. Endpoints
-B. HTTP Headers
-C. API Domains
-D. **API Definitions**

 ## What is a container object with information about how developers can use an API?

 A. A package